Getting Real With the REAL ID

 Still don’t have a REAL ID?
 Not a problem!
-You still have a few months to go before this mandate goes into effect.
+You still have a couple of years to go before this mandate goes into effect.
 And lucky for you, a REAL ID is just a trip to the DMV away.

 In general, you will have to provide the required documentation showing your full legal name, date of birth, social security number, two proofs of residency, and lawful status.
 Still make sure to visit your state’s driver’s licensing agency website for additional required documents before booking your appointment.

 Interested in learning more about REAL IDs?
 Check out the Department of Homeland Security’s official website for more information on deadlines, frequently asked questions, and more.

 Here at Corporate Traveler, we may not directly manage REAL IDs, but we are always here to help your travel program run as smoothly as possible.
 If you’re a customer, reach out to us for more information on domestic travel in the United States.
 Otherwise, subscribe for more industry insights.